xtecjc/NLP701-Project/README.md

 7-train-Goldstein_regression_model.ipynb: This notebook trains the transformer-based regression model as described in the project report.

 8-NER-extraction.ipynb: This notebook extracts NERs from the subjects and objects in triples.

+Exxon.html - A sample network of RDF triples extracted using the triple parsing model

+Royce.html - A sample network of RDF triples extracted using the triple parsing model